RC Airplane World flight school

 - Always keep flying your rc airplane in open space, well away from people, animals and property.

 - Don't fly too low - the closer you are to the ground, the less time you have to recover from bad situations.
 Fly at least "2 mistakes high"!

 - Keep all your turns gentle and don't over-correct.
 The majority of rc airplane crashes for beginners are caused by over correction i.e. too much movement of the transmitter sticks.
 Keep things slow and steady all the time!

 - Common sense must prevail - in other words, don't do anything beyond your current capabilities.

 If you're being as sensible as you should be and flying gently and slowly, just getting used to turning your plane and normal flying, there's no reason why anything should go drastically wrong.

 But if you do suddenly find yourself in trouble, don't panic!
-Panicking usually only makes the situation ten times worse, and you need to try and keep cool but at the same time act quickly.
+Panicking usually only makes the situation worse, and you need to try and keep cool but at the same time react quickly.